Last Updated on February 11, 2023

 Loom and Leaf by Saatva

-As you sleep on your side, the memory foam gently wraps around your hips and shoulders for great pressure relief and spinal alignment.
-Likewise, the 5lb premium foam layer prevents you from sinking too deeply into the mattress as you sleep.
-If you have a heavier build, we recommend opting for the firmest mattress for the utmost spine support.
-Lighter sleepers may prefer the ‘relaxed firm’ choice, as this provides a slightly softer upper layer for extra comfort.
+As you rest on your side, the memory foam gently cradles your hips and shoulders, providing excellent pressure relief and spinal alignment.
+The 5lb premium foam layer ensures you won’t sink too far into the mattress.
+If you have a heavier build like me, the firmest mattress option will offer optimal spine support, while lighter sleepers might prefer the “relaxed firm” choice for a slightly softer top layer.

-The Loom and Leaf mattress is no doubt one of the better options out there, but it does come at a fairly high price.
-It’s also worth bearing in mind that, should you wish to send this mattress back during the 180-night trial period, you will have to pay a $99 fee.
+Although the Loom and Leaf mattress is undoubtedly one of the better options out there, it does come at a fairly high price.
+Also, it’s worth noting that if you decide to return this mattress during the 180-night trial period, you will have to pay a $99 fee.

 Pros